-Creating a certificate Issuing Template in VaaS¶
+Creating a certificate Issuing Template¶

 Issuing Templates combine the selection of a CA account with rules that enforce certificate policy, all in a single location.
 Issuing templates can be edited (individually or in bulk), copied, or deleted.